 For senior applicants wondering, “How much will Obamacare insurance cost me?” the only way to find out is by applying for coverage.
 Applicants seeking ACA insurance price estimates will need to first make sure that the ACA Open Enrollment Period has begun.
 Applicants can only purchase Obamacare insurance plans during Open Enrollment.
 If the Open Enrollment period is over, then an applicant must qualify for a Special Enrollment Period, which is either due to a life event taking place or becoming qualified for Medicaid.

 To find Obamacare health insurance plan estimates, applicants will need to visit the Healthcare Marketplace website and enter their zip code, along with a few basic questions regarding income and household members.
 The Marketplace will provide premium assessments along with health insurance plans and estimated prices for each plan.
 The applicant will then be able to assess how much Obamacare will cost based on the health insurance plan chosen.
-To find out more information regarding how much does Obamacare cost for senior citizens as well as ACA insurance price estimates depending on age, download our comprehensive guide today.
+To find out more information regarding how much does Obamacare cost for senior citizens, download our comprehensive guide today.